EssamWisam/MLPath/mlpath/mldir_cli/project/README.md

 ## 📜 The MLDir Manifesto
 ➜ Each stage in the ML pipeline should be a separate directory.

-➜ If that stage is further broken down into sub-stages, each sub-stage should be a separate directory.
+➜ If that stage is further broken down into sub-stages, a python file can be included for each.

 ➜ For any pipeline stage, each alternative that implements that stage should be in a separate directory within that stage's folder.